kee5625/OrpheusAI/README.md

   - Ensure Keras/TensorFlow versions are compatible.
 - Label mismatches:
   - Ensure `diseases.txt` label order matches the model’s output order.

 ---

-## Contributing

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit changes with clear messages.
-4. Open a pull request describing your changes.

----

-## License

-Add your license of choice here (e.g., MIT, Apache-2.0).
-If a license file exists, reference it.

----